W

 dExtra Tools - Dex Browser Agent Extensions

-Built during AgentHacks with teammates, dExtra Tools extends the Dex browser agent by adding a Working Memory system, a Planning Agent, and a Frontend-WebSocket bridge (get_selected_text).
+Built during AgentHacks with teammates, dExtra Tools extends the Dex browser agent by adding a Working Memory system, a Planning Agent, and a Frontend-WebSocket bridge for selected-text context.
 The system integrates with an MCP backend and enables deeper, real-time browser interaction for agent workflows.
-Won Dex Best Browser Agent at AgentHacks.
+The project won Dex Best Browser Agent at AgentHacks.

 AggieShare - HackDavis 2025